 For example, they may be reading your emails on their phone, but prefer to visit your website on their computers to subscribe to your magazine.
 In this scenario, we’d want the consumer to be able to find the same offer on your website as they saw in email.
 This can present a challenge in measuring attribution, but we prefer this approach as it provides a cleaner read on the strength of a particular offer when it’s the only one being promoted across web, email and social.

-While this approach is a significant amount of work, requiring active coordination between editorial and marketing, on-the-spot analytics, great copywriting, and interaction with fulfillment to manage the offers, we have seen it work and strongly recommend all Gold Members try it.
+While this approach is a significant amount of work, requiring active coordination between editorial and marketing, on-the-spot analytics, great copywriting, and interaction with fulfillment to manage the offers, we have seen it work and recommend publishers try it.

 Economics is the measurement of any business enterprise.
 Profitability is the price of survival.

 If you’re not the most profitable publisher in your niche, you can expect to be “out-resourced” by a competitor.
 If your competitor figures out how to run an email program so that it generates $50 per 1,000 names, and you can only generate half that amount, you lose.

 Your competitor will have more resources to grow the file, conduct basic research, perform analyses, etc. The result will be a better editorial product that better serves their readers.
 They win.